VersaliXis/mvx-winter-challenges/README.md

 ```

 ### Explanation
-The endpoint allows anyone to query all issued tokens and their initial supply by an address.
+The endpoint allows anyone to claim a token issued previously.
+The contracts checks if the token was issued and if its balance is not empty.

 ### Proof
-A proof of is accessible here: [`token_issuer_sc.rs`](https://github.com/VersaliXis/mvx-winter-challenges/blob/ecaf75240c50ef54ef3fafe2584562101ec22628/token-issuer-sc/src/token_issuer_sc.rs#L27)
+A proof of is accessible here: [`./token-issuer-sc/output/token-issuer-sc.abi.json`](https://github.com/VersaliXis/mvx-winter-challenges/blob/main/token-issuer-sc/output/token-issuer-sc.abi.json) and [`./output/10d.md`](https://github.com/VersaliXis/mvx-winter-challenges/blob/main/output/10d.md)

 ---